roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 The game employs countermeasures when allies get stuck and can't reach the enemy.

 During battle, alive allies that are on the ground, and more than 20 meters above or below the party leader get teleported close to it.
-When an ally is dead, the threshold is reduced to 10 meters.
+When the ally is dead, the threshold is reduced to 10 meters.

 When engaging enemies, characters that are more than 4 meters above/below the party leader, or farther than 10 meters in 3D distance are also teleported.